 ASA has become the most profitable MFI in Bangladesh.
-For the year 2005 - the latest year for which we have comparative data at 'The Microbanking Bulletin' - ASA's return on assets was 14.53% (compared to the average for large Asian MFIs of 4%) and its operational self-sufficiency2 254.88% (compared to 131% for large Asian MFIs).
+For the year 2005 - the latest year for which we have comparative data at 'The Microbanking Bulletin' - ASA's return on assets was 14.53% (compared to the average for large Asian MFIs of 4%) and its operational self-sufficiency 254.88% (compared to 131% for large Asian MFIs).

-Chart 7: growth of returns, 1992-2007 Surplus (millions of taka) and Effective yield (interest income as % of average portfolio)
+Chart 7: growth of returns, 1992-2007

-2 For a definition of these terms see The MIX Market, at www.mixmarket.org.
+&lt;sup>2 For a definition of these terms see The MIX Market, at www.mixmarket.org.
 The ratios quoted come from MIX.
 The data for 1992-2006 in Chart 7 come from ASA's audited financial statements.
 Note that these are not adjusted by the international standards which are intended to make comparisons between MFIs possible by pricing grants as if they were commercial loans.
 They show the surpluses that ASA earned each year end as a result of deploying its resources, including accumulated grants.